tpecar/nl2sch/README.md

 ## Operation

-Since KiCad doesn't reconnect pins after you change the symbol, changing the symbol after the fact would be a royal pain in the ass.

-So in order to get things right the first time:
+This is a development log, but it should give you a general idea

+- for each symbol that can be generated you provide a separate kicad schematic, which contains

-- components matching rules (as a separate python file) are provided, by which the symbol gets assigned
+  - components matching rules, by which the symbol gets assigned - designator, footprint, value (can be wildcard, can be specific ID - 3 separate regexes basically)
-  - designator, footprint, value (can be wildcard, can be specific ID - 3 separate regexes basically) The first rule that matches gets used (as in firewall, so most specific rules first).
+  The first rule that matches gets used (as in firewall, so most specific rules first).

     Note that footprint is usually useless - capacitors are in different sizes on the PCB, but same symbol on the sch.

-  Each rule then specifies
+  - the placed component + labels, from which we create

-  - eeschema s-expr template for symbol (you provide ref, val)
+    - eeschema s-expr template for symbol
-  - eeschema s-expr template for global labels (so that nets can be properly attached) (you provide net[pin_name].label net[pin_name].x net[pin_name].y)
+    - eeschema s-expr template for global labels (so that nets can be properly attached)
-    Place such symbol in eeschema, set up nets, save, see how it gets saved

       - pin_name has to match netlist pin name
       - netlist gets parsed and for each component a dict of pin names to its connected nets is made

-    the ref, val, net are variables provided by the engine, your string will be treated as an f-string and eval()-ed
   - bounding box (with labels included) - this is so that the engine can place symbols without overlapping It also allows us to do various vertical / horizontal packing of symbols in the future.